 If you have experienced sexual assault, harassment, or violence, know that there are many options available to you.
-College community members may choose to disclose to someone on campus about their experiences or concerns around sexual violence.
+College community members may choose to disclose to someone on campus about their experiences or concerns around sexualized violence.
 The purpose of a disclosure is to obtain support, guidance, information and/or referral.

 Know that you are not alone.
 There are resources on campus to help you.